OpenSILEX/phis-docs-community/docs/community.md

 ### Persons properties
 Phis community is composed of persons which can be either:
 - **persons** uniquely identified by their email.
 Persons have to be created within Phis before being refered to within projects and expertiments.
 - **users**, term refering to persons linked to a Phis account: they are provided with a password that they can change at any time.
-Phis users are either classic users or administrators.
+Phis users are either classic users or administrators (admin).

 ### Create a person
-Within the `Persons` menu, one can create a new one with the
+Within the `Persons` menu, a user can create a new person with the
-<span class="btn btn-success">Create Person</span> button.
+<span class="btn btn-success">Create Person</span> button displayed at the top left of the persons list.

 The mandatory fields, followed by a red asterisk, are:
 - Email